cyverse/gocommands/docs/commands/sync.md

     This command uses direct access to the resource server.
 It is useful when transferring large files.

-9. **Sync local directory to iRODS with specifying transfer threads:**
+9. **Sync local directory to iRODS with specified transfer threads:**
     ```sh
     gocmd sync --thread_num 15 /local/dir i:/myZone/home/myUser/dir
     ```